hop-protocol/docs/faq.md

 &#x20;   \- Email address or user ID of any test accounts\
 &#x20;   \- IP address used during testing

-&#x20;

 Reward Amounts

 \- Informational: TBD

-\- Low severity: maximum of $500 for automated attacks, such as DDOS, rate-limit exploits, etc,&#x20;
+\- Low severity: maximum of $500 for automated attacks, such as DDOS, rate-limit exploits, etc,

 \- Medium: TBD